 The new 665-foot-long two-lane bridge will feature wider travel lanes and will be approximately 47 feet wide, more than 17 feet wider than the current bridge.
 The bridge will also accommodate heavier loads, ensuring commercial trucks can conveniently carry goods and produce to their final destinations, particularly when I-40 traffic is diverted onto SR 89 during serious crashes.

 There will be limited traffic impacts to motorists during construction because traffic will remain on the existing bridge, while work progresses on constructing the new bridge east of the current bridge.

-Motorists should be prepared for brief delays while traveling through the work zone.
 The first phase of the project, which is expected to take up to 12 months to complete, will include construction of the new bridge as well as temporary access roads along the north and south sides of the canyon to assist with bridge construction and removal.

-Once construction of the new bridge is complete, traffic will be switched to the new structure.
-The existing bridge will be dismantled and removed, which is expected to take two to three months.
+After the new bridge is completed, traffic will be switched to the new bridge.
+The existing Hell Canyon Bridge will then be dismantled and removed, which is expected to take up to three months.
 Additional road construction/realignment will be necessary to the north and south of the new bridge.